- > When will the new Mac Pro be released?

 "...Now, you won't see any of those products [also including a Pro display, to be launched alongside the new Pro] this year; we're in the process of that.
 We think it's really important to create something great for our pro customers who want a Mac Pro modular system, and that'll take longer than this year to do."

-So 2018 appears to be the timeframe, and it would be unusual for Apple to launch anything in the first two to three months of a calendar year; a summer 2018 launch, perhaps coinciding with WWDC 2018, seems likeliest.
+So 2018 appears to be the timeframe.
+It would be unusual for Apple to launch anything in the first two to three months of a calendar year (it hasn't done that since the days of Macworld Expo in San Francisco) so a summer 2018 launch, perhaps coinciding with WWDC 2018, seems likeliest.

 However, it could take even longer.
 We may be waiting until 2019 before the Mac Pro is relaunched, according to OSNews sources.
 Apparently, "The Mac Pro was in limbo inside Apple.
 The decision to go ahead and develop a modular Mac Pro replacement seems to have been made only in recent months, with development starting only a few weeks ago," according to the report.